SOBotics/AdvancedFlagging/README.md

 ### Guttenberg reports

-When Guttenberg has detected a post, two additional options appear in the dropdown:
+When Guttenberg has detected a post, two of the three additional options below appear in the dropdown:

 ![Dropdown with Guttenberg](https://i.stack.imgur.com/I4953.png)